qbap/a7-ios7-downgrader/README.md

 9.3.2** gets stuck on progress bar on first boot

+# contact

+if you need to reach me for any reason, you can msg me on telegram at [wilm271](https://t.me/wilm271)

+use this option if you need to contact me for issues with this script

+do NOT abuse this option of being able to contact me, or i will take it away

+i am not, and will not, ever talk again on discord with any of you

+f you sn**lie, fing pedo. you know who you are, i dont want to speak to you ever again

+and all of you peasants that support them soliciting n**es from m**ors can all burn in hell

 # data loss

 this script deletes everything on your phone, including the main os